 We now consider an American call option (value C), in the simplest case of a stock paying no dividends.
-The following result goes back (at least) to R. C. MERTON in 1973.

-Theorem (Merton's theorem).
+Theorem (Merton's theorem: R. C. Merton, 1973).
 It is never optimal to exercise an American call option early.
 That is, the American call option is equivalent to the European call, so has the same value: